-Part II: Establishing Flat Rents and Public Housing Maximum Rents.
-This part describes the requirements and policies related to establishing and updating flat rent amounts and public housing maximum rents.
+Part II: Establishing Flat Rents.
+This part describes the requirements and policies related to establishing and updating flat rent amounts.

 Part III: Repayment of Family Debts.
 This part contains policies for recovery of monies that have been underpaid by families and describes the circumstances under which the PHA will offer repayment agreements to families.
 Also discussed are the consequences for failure to make payments in accordance with a repayment agreement.